 Our first stop was next to a river bank on the Southern East side of Iceland towards Diamond beach.
 We were looking to drive about 2.5 more hours to the South-East point from Vik to get to the Icebergs.
 Beauty of Iceland keeps getting better as we go to those no touristy parts of the country.

 The weather in Iceland can get really unpredictable.
 We were getting some chilly late-May winds.
-Be prepared of extreme weather shift when travelling to Iceland.
+Be prepared for extreme weather shifts when travelling to Iceland.

 Nature has definitely blessed this land.
 Here are some images around 11:30pm.